An outer approximation algorithm for multi-objective mixed-integer linear and non-linear programming: New separation oracles

-\myparagraph{A target cut-like separation oracle for \MOILP} Another separation oracle can be defined as follows.
-This oracle follows the target-cut paradigm introduced in \cite{buchheim2008local}.
-In the description below, we assume that all points encountered in the separation process are $\geq 1$.
+Another separation oracle can be defined as follows.
+This oracle follows the \emph{target-cut} paradigm introduced in \cite{buchheim2008local} for single-objective mixed-integer linear programming.
+In the description below, we assume that all points encountered in the separation process are $\geq 1$ (component-wise).
 This is without loss of generality, as we can always add a large constant to all points.
+In Section \ref{sec:impl} we describe how we do this in our implementation.
 In the presentation of this oracle we start from the dual side and then proceed to the primal side.

 Constraints \eqref{eq:dtfeas} impose that $y^*$ must be equal to a point, or dominated by a point which can be obtained by a linear combination of the points in $\mathcal Q$.
-Constraints \eqref{eq:dtfeas} ensure that this linear combination only has positive coefficients.
-The key insight is that the combination is that $y^*$ only belongs to $\mathcal Q^+$ iff the objective of $\text{(D-TSep-}y^*)$ is one or larger, see \cite{buchheim2008local} for more details.
+Constraints \eqref{eq:tsum2} ensure that this linear combination only has positive coefficients.
+The key insight is that $y^*$ only belongs to $\mathcal Q^+$ iff the objective of $\text{(D-TSep-}y^*)$ is one or larger, see \cite{buchheim2008local} for more details.

 Using the above ideas, we can implement a point separating oracle as follows.
 If an optimal solution $\widehat w$ of (TSep-$y^*$) has an objective value smaller than $1$, ${\widehat w}^\mathsf T y \geq 1$ gives a separating hyperplane.
 Otherwise, we return \emph{inside}.
 Similar to constraints \eqref{eq:feas} of $(\text{Sep-}y^*)$, we propose to solve $(\text{TSep-}y^*)$ using a cutting-plane approach, where constraints \eqref{eq:tfeas} are separated by solving weighted-sum problems.